Sunday February 11, 2024

-A day trip to Ossabaw for descendants of people with connections to the island from 1760 – 1960.
-If your ancestors were tenant farmers, land owners, Torrey family employees, Freedmen, enslaved people, hunting guides, cattlemen, or timbermen, please join us for a picnic and time together.
+A day trip to Ossabaw for descendants of people with connections to the island from 1760 – 1980.
+If your ancestors were tenant farmers, land owners, Torrey family employees, Freedmen, enslaved people, hunting guides, cattlemen, or timbermen?
+Were you a member of the Ossabaw Island Project (OIP) or a Genesis member, please join us for a picnic and time together.

 Paint, sketch, write, or take photos on Ossabaw Island.
 Let the island be your muse.
 After a brief history presentation, you’ll have several hours to wander the North End on your own and experience the island’s inspiring features of marsh vistas, maritime forests, wildlife sightings.
 Bring your own art supplies.

 Led by the Georgia Dept. of Natural Resources’ Archaeology Division and Pennsylvania State University, this excavation of a 19th-century plantation site is the sixth year of a ten-year archaeological project on Ossabaw Island.

 This “fee free” morning trip to Ossabaw is a walking tour of the North End plantation site, including three restored tabby cabins built by enslaved Africans as their housing.
 Learn about Titus, Hercules and Betty in the 1770s; the Bond brothers in the 1850s and 1860s; and the Bond’s descendants, the founders of Pin Point community in the 1880s.
 After visiting Ossabaw Island travel to the Pin Point Heritage Museum for a tour from an Ossabaw Island descendant.